Gupta art: Other centres

 The "first dated sculptures in a fully-fledged early Gupta style" come from the rock-cut Udayagiri Caves and the surrounding area near Vidisha in Madhya Pradesh.
 Though the caves, all but one Hindu, are "of negligible importance architecturally", around the cave entrances are a number of rock relief panels, some with large deities.
 They are in a relatively crude and heavy style, but often with a powerful impact; Harle describes the mukhalinga in Cave 4 as "pulsating with psychic power".
 The most famous is the 7 x 4 metre relief of Vishnu in the form of the giant boar Varaha, raising the earth from the primordial waters, watched by rows of much smaller gods, sages and celestial beings.
-One cave also has an extremely rare inscription relating a site to the Gupta court, recording the donation of a minister of Candragupta II.
+One cave also has an extremely rare inscription relating a site to the Gupta court, recording the donation of a minister of Chandragupta II.
 The famous Iron pillar of Delhi is thought likely to have been originally set up outside the caves.